There are a lot of people selling t-shirts online today.

 - T-shirts also help us to remember good times.
 Imagine you’ve had an awesome holiday in Hawaii.
 You probably wouldn’t think about it that often were it not for that souvenir t-shirt you brought home.
 It triggers your memory!

-- T-shirts also remind us of the people we were with when we got them.
-I have bunch that I bought while I lived in London and they really take me back to those days shopping on Oxford Street.
+- They remind us of the people we were with when we got them.
+I have t-shirts that I bought while living in London and they really take me back to those days shopping on Oxford Street.

 Should I Start Selling T Shirts?

 Here are some of the reasons you should consider selling t-shirts: